JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

                         Defaults to ``size = 1``.

    :return: A ``Tuple`` of two ``Vector``.
 Both vectors are of
-            length `k`, where each element is also a vector.
+            queal length, where each element is also a vector.
             The first vector represents the sequence of training assignments, and the second vector the sequence of validation assignments.

 Invoking :func:`leaveout` with an integer as first parameter will compute the sequence of assignments for a :math:`k`-folds